Professor of finance at the Wharton School. Expert speaker on the economy and investment strategies.

 He also spent several years with the Disney University, teaching corporate philosophy and business practices to cast members and the leadership team.
 While there, he coordinated the Disney Traditions program which is universally recognized as a benchmark in corporate training.
 In his last year with Walt Disney World, Dennis' leadership performance was ranked in the top 3% of the company's leadership team.

 Today, Dennis is a full-time speaker, trainer and consultant who helps organizations achieve goals related to customer service, employee development and leadership.
 Some of his clients include American Express, Johns Hopkins Medicine, ExxonMobil, and Nationwide.

-His articles appear in a number of industry publications and he is a featured guest expert on customer service, on several business news-talk radio shows.
-He is the author of the book, Unleashing Excellence: The Complete Guide to Ultimate Customer Service, which has been used in organizations around the world as a blueprint for organizational excellence.
-His newest book has just been released, titled, Lessons From the Mouse: A Guide for Applying Disney World's Secrets of Success to Your Organization, Your Career, and Your Life.
+His articles appear in numerous industry publications - and he is a featured guest expert on customer service on several business news-talk radio shows.
+He is author of the book, Unleashing Excellence: The Complete Guide to Ultimate Customer Service, which has been used in organizations around the world as a blueprint for organizational excellence.
+His next book was Lessons from the Mouse: A Guide for Applying Disney World's Secrets of Success to Your Organization, Your Career, and Your Life.

 Leading Strategist on Building and Developing Business Relationships